An essential oil distiller extracts essential oil from plant material. Here's the basic process of steam distillation of essential oils:

 hundreds of pounds of plant material.
 But if you want to make essential

-oils at home, you can buy tabletop versions of distillers.
+oils at home, you can buy an essential oil distillation kit.

-Here are four essential oil distiller options with at least a 4-star rating on Amazon (as of the time of this writing).
+Here are four essential oil distiller kits with at least a 4-star rating on Amazon (as of the time of this writing).

 Usually, essential oils are distilled from fresh plant materials, but sometimes the plant is first dried.
 Dense or thick material, such as roots and seeds, are crushed or chipped before distillation.